liulei1009/liulei1009.github.io/resources.md

 - [How to analyze data with the jupyter/datascience-notebook](2021-01-09-datascience-container)
 - [How to customize the jupyter/datascience-notebook container](https://www.youtube.com/watch?v=UXxUcZDSNwA&feature=youtu.be&ab_channel=KathrynSchuler)

+### InGeO

+The Integrated Geoscience Observatory [(InGeO)](https://ingeo.datatransport.org/home/) is a project supported by the National Science Foundation[(NSF)](https://nsf.gov/).
+The pilot project was developed under NSF [EarthCube](https://www.earthcube.org/) grant #1541057 to [SRI International](https://www.sri.com/).
+EarthCube aims to improve collaboration between geoscientists, access to scientific data, and reproducibility of scientific results.

 ### Websites and Wikis

 Our website is hosted with [Github Pages](https://pages.github.com/) and uses the [constrast](https://github.com/niklasbuschmann/contrast) theme.
 We also keep a [Lab Wiki](https://wiki.childlanglab.com/) including our [Lab Handbook](https://wiki.childlanglab.com/resources/lab-handbook), to keep track of how we do things and share with others.
 Feel free to use ours as a jumping off point to create your own.